danthedeckie/asana-view/README.md

 ## Asana view.

 Simple display of asana tasks for team screens.
+Simple Python-based web server, which then can be displayed on any browser.
+We run the server and client on a single raspberry pi computer with a big plasma screen attached.

 Written for internal use at [OMNIvision](http://omnivision.om.org), MIT Licence.